epikurus/flexget_config/README.md

 * Rename secrets.yml.sample to secrets.yml and change the fields inside according to your accounts and system
 * Create the trakt.tv lists accordingly
 * Change the transmission port in the config.yml, in both the transmission template and the clean-transmission task
-* Alternative names for series can be defined directly with the series plugin in the series.yml file, as shown in the sample file
+* Alternative names, quality, begin episode and other series settings can be defined directly with the series plugin in the series.yml and anime.yml files, as shown in the sample files
-* Anime names configuration is done in the anime.yml file and should follow the structure provided in the sample file
-* If you dont use any of the above two, you need to comment the respective includes (and possibly the templates) in config.yml
+* If you dont use any of the above files, you need to comment the respective includes (and possibly the templates) in config.yml
 * If you plan on using the anime rename script, you will need to install and configure [kiara](https://github.com/jonybat/kiara/) and create the anime rename list file.
 If not just remove the lines marked in the move-anime task
 * Finally, add the necessary files to configure flexget as a service (daemon).
 See: http://flexget.com/wiki/Daemon/Startup